x-zhe/CS765-project/README.md

 * **codes.ipynb**

 A Jupyter notebook using Python to make interactive visualization.
 It requires installing plotly, matplotlib pandas, numpy, scipy, and ipywidgets to run.
+The graph will be generated after the cells run sequentially.

 * **requirements.txt**